 Why does Brazil warn of US military force?

-Brazil’s foreign ministry says the US terrorist designation of the PCC and Comando Vermelho gangs could be invoked to justify unilateral, extraterritorial action, including the possible use of American military force on Brazilian soil.
+Brazil’s foreign ministry says the US terrorist designation of the PCC and Comando Vermelho gangs could be invoked to justify unilateral, extraterritorial action.
+That includes the possible use of American military force on Brazilian soil.
 It made the warning in a written reply to Congress on July 1.

 What are the practical risks of the terror label?

 Beyond the remote military risk, the label exposes Brazilian people and firms to US financial, migration and criminal measures.
-Banks handling any transaction near the gangs face secondary sanctions, and the US Treasury has already sanctioned two Brazilians and three companies.
+Banks handling any transaction near the gangs face secondary sanctions.
+The US Treasury has already sanctioned two Brazilians and three companies.

 Connected Coverage